+Doc. dr.sc.
 Prof. dr.sc.
-Prof. v. š. dr.sc.
 Jasminka Despot Ljiljana Pačić Turk Lučanin

 The aim of the course is to train the students to write an independent opinion of the psychologist in clinical practice, with regards to the purpose and objective of the clinical assessment.